RingingResonance/DT80-Stuff/README.md

 Roms are toast, but I've included them anyways.
 I fixed the char rom, but the firmware roms are still toast.
 Until I can find a copy of the originals, I will have to reverse engineer the terminal and write my own.

+Found someone with a terminal and they loaned me the ROMs to read.
+I've included what I was able to get from them.